OISF/suricata/doc/userguide/capture-hardware/netmap.rst

     suricata --netmap=<interface>
     suricata --netmap=igb0

-In the above example Suricata will start reading from igb0.
+In the above example Suricata will start reading from the `igb0` network interface.
 The number of threads created depends on the number of RSS queues available on the NIC.

 ::

     suricata --netmap

-In the above example Suricata will take the ``netmap`` block from the yaml and open each of the interfaces listed.
+In the above example Suricata will take the ``netmap`` block from the Suricata configuration and open each of the interfaces listed.

 ::